kev-m/pyCoilGen/docs/source/results.md

 ## Output Meshes

-Unless suppressed by `save_stl_flag`, the application generates two 3D `.stl` mesh files per detected coil part with a filename derived from the `project_name`.
+Unless suppressed by `save_stl_flag`, the application generates two 3D `.stl` mesh files per detected coil part with a filename derived from the project name as defined in  `project_name`.

 For example: